abelardopardo/ontask_b/docs/Tutorial/index.rst

 Remember the three central concepts in OnTask:

 Workflow
-  A container with the data (matrix), a set of procedures to manipulate columns, data upload and a set of actions.
+  A container with the data (table), a set of procedures to manipulate columns, data upload and a set of actions.
 This container is typically associated with a course, but it could also model an entire institutional degree.

-Matrix
+Table
   A two-dimensional structure in which each row represents a learner, and each column a learner attribute such as the score in an assessment, class attendance, number of interventions in the discussion forum, engagement with videos, etc.

 Actions